-G. Street right-of-way improvements shall be made in accordance with the Canby Transportation System Plan (TSP). circulation plan, and streetscape/street section standards of the Industrial Area Master Plan.
+G. Street right-of-way improvements shall be made in accordance with the Canby Transportation System Plan (TSP).

 H. Building orientation standards.
 The following standards are intended to ensure direct, clear, and convenient pedestrian access:

 1. Development in the M-1 zone and M-2 zone shall provide at least one public entrance facing the street.
 A direct pedestrian connection shall be provided between the primary building entrance and public sidewalk.